Am4teur/tictactoe-ultimate/README.md

 # Ultimate Tic Tac Toe

-Ultimate Tic Tac Toe is 9x9 tic tac toe game.
+Ultimate Tic Tac Toe is 9x9 tic tac toe game with a few more [rules](#rules).

-For this project we used the following technologies:
+For this project, we used the following technologies:
  - React Native (Android, IOS, Webapp)
  - Typescript
  - Excalidraw (/design)